rafaelscheel/BLE-Data-Exfiltration/README.md

 # BLE-Data-Exfiltration

-Set your "server" to developer mode
+Set your "server" (any Windows System, BLE had issues for me with connecting to the service when running within a VM) to developer mode

 After installing the UWP App:
 1) Set your Windows into "Developer Mode"